ibm-cloud-docs/assistant/intent-detection.md

 The new intent detection model is faster and more accurate.
 It combines traditional machine learning, transfer learning, and deep learning techniques in a cohesive model that is highly responsive at run time.
 The new model is highly effective in skills with a small training data set.

 New English-language service instances use the new intent recognition model automatically.
 It is disabled for existing skills.
 You can turn it on for your existing skills to start taking advantage of the improved performance that it offers.
-However, be aware that switching this feature on in an existing skill will result in visible changes to the confidence scores associated with your existing intents.
+However, be aware that switching this feature on in an existing skill will result in noticeable changes to the confidence scores associated with your existing intents.

 The new model is available as a beta feature for English dialog skills only.
 {: note}